iamprecieee/screenrecorder-chrome-extension-backend/TRANSCRIPTION_DOCUMENTATION.md

 This documentation provides details about the API endpoint for the chrome-extension backend which performs operations for transcribing videos with timestamps.

+## Description

+The video file is converted to an audio file, which is then transcribed to text using openAI's [Whisper](https://github.com/openai/whisper).

 ## Base URL

 The base URL for all API endpoints is: